Python Basics

 git add notebooks/viz.ipynb

-git commit -m "Add correlation heatmap using seaborn"
+git commit -m "Add correlation heatmap using seaborn"✅ Use branches if you’re experimenting:

-📚 5.
+git checkout -b try-different-plot-style📚 5.
 Include a Good README.md

 People (including future you!) will appreciate context.
 Your README should include: